I-am-PUID-0/DMB_Docs/docs/deployment/proxmox.md

     !!! note "`systemctl restart pve-container@<CTID>` may need to be used for changes to apply"

-2. If not already created, add a user (`ubuntu`) and configure passwordless sudo:
+2. If not already created in the LXC, add a user (`ubuntu`) and configure passwordless sudo:

     ```bash
     adduser ubuntu